wellcomecollection/docs/rfcs/035-marc-856/README.md

 # RFC 035: Modelling MARC 856 "web linking entry"

-[MARC field 856](https://www.loc.gov/marc/bibliographic/concise/bd856.html) is used for "electronic location and access".
+[MARC field 856](https://www.loc.gov/marc/bibliographic/concise/bd856.html) is used to link to other resources, and it has a variety of uses at Wellcome.
-At Wellcome, it's used to store links to resources on external websites.
+Among other things, it links to websites, electronic journals, and links to canned searches in our catalogue.

 For example, on b30204021: